Jamie Hope: Casting

 Carter's casting was announced in November 2005.
-Jamie was introduced as the eldest son of established character Bob Hope (Tony Audenshaw) and debuted on 16 February 2006.
-On 8 February 2010, Carter announced that he was quitting the show, citing an exhausting filming schedule as his reason.
+Jamie was introduced as the eldest son of the established character Bob Hope (Tony Audenshaw) and debuted on 16 February 2006.
+On 8 February 2010, Carter announced that he was quitting the show, citing an exhausting filming schedule as the reason.
+Following Carter's departure, he and Audenshaw remained good friends.
+In 2018 and 2023 interviews with Inside Soap, Audenshaw revealed that he wanted Carter to return to the soap as Jamie, praising Carter's acting skills and commenting that the potential of Jamie's character was "never really looked at properly".